treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 The sprints are a great place for a first-time open source contributor.
 Making a contribution to an open source project **while sitting next to the maintainer** is a unique experience.
-If you contribute to open source at home or at work, you're unlikely to have a project maintainer maintainer nearby.
+If you contribute to open source at home or at work, you're unlikely to have a project maintainer nearby.

 If you're a junior programmer or you don't code for a living **you might be afraid of your inexperience**: maybe you're pretty new to coding in general and you don't understand git, testing, version control, and GitHub.
 But there's very likely a project for *you* to contribute to.